 Duke Energy maintains a list of approved contractors for their incentive programs.
 These contractors are called Trade Allies.

 For PowerPair (solar and battery storage), Trade Ally status is required.
 The installation must be performed by a Duke Energy-approved Trade Ally or the application will be rejected, regardless of whether the equipment qualifies.
+That still does not guarantee an incentive: as of June 2026, Duke Energy Progress capacity is exhausted and Duke Energy Carolinas is at or near its cap.

 For the Charger Prep Credit (EV charger electrical prep), Trade Ally status is not required.
 Residential customers can use any licensed, insured electrician and submit the paperwork themselves for a bill credit.
 Duke Energy also offers a contractor-credit option where a registered contractor can apply on your behalf, but it isn’t mandatory.